emmarant/ALDELE/README.md

 │       └── CNN_regression_single_angle.ipynb
 └── README.md

-9 directories, 17 files
+9 directories, 16 files

 ```

 ## How to use

 1) create data (or download existing ones).
 See instructions in directory _create_data_ .
 2) train a model.
-See relevant instructions in directory _DL model training_
+See relevant instructions in directory _model training_